vijayabhaskaralladi/ocelot-automation/readme.md

 ### Changing environment(for local development)
 If you need to execute tests on a different environment update _baseUrl_ and _env_ fields in **cypress.json** file.

+### Capturing browser errors
+Framework prints browser errors to the console output - this feature works only in chrome browser.

 ### Difference between cypress task and cypress command
 #### Cypress Commands